manosim/mocr/README.md

 ## Features

 - Easy to use, mock http server
+- Spy on the requests received by the server
-- Designed to work with unit tests
+- Designed to work with end-to-end & unit tests
-- Strongly typed.
-Types included
+- Strongly typed, types included
 - Zero dependencies

 ## Installation